Ranjan2104/weather-dashboard/README.md

    - For Event Planning, the dropdown menu includes:
      - Indoor Event
      - Outdoor Event
+     - For Indoor events, relevant messages and tips are displayed to help with planning.
+     - For Outdoor events, a location search option is provided to check weather conditions for the event location.

 5. **Travelers' Dashboard**
    - Travelers can input their source and final destinations.
    - The dashboard displays weather data for both the source and final locations.
+   - Provides a comparison of weather conditions between the source and destination, including temperature, wind speed, humidity, and visibility.
+   - Offers travel advice and alerts based on the weather conditions for a safer and more convenient journey.
+   - Displays real-time updates and forecasted weather to help travelers adjust their plans accordingly.

 ## Installation